jadenvc/jadenvc.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate studying AI and robotics at Stanford.
-I work on multi-agent motion planning in the [Stanford Multi-Robot Systems Lab (MSL)](https://msl.stanford.edu/) with [Dr. Mac Schwager](https://web.stanford.edu/~schwager/) and develop agile quadrupeds with [Dr. Karen Liu](https://engineering.stanford.edu/people/karen-liu).
+I am an undergraduate studying AI and robotics at Stanford and am advised by [Dr. Dorsa Sadigh](https://dorsa.fyi/) and [Dr. Mac Schwager](https://web.stanford.edu/~schwager/).
+I work on agile quadrupeds with [Dr. Karen Liu](https://engineering.stanford.edu/people/karen-liu) and the team at [Hands-On Robotics](https://handsonrobotics.org/about-us).
 I have also used computational tools from robotics and AI to study animal behavior.
 I previously studied movement ecology of large marine animals with [Dr. Barbara Block](https://www.stanfordblocklab.org/) at Stanford, and flight biomechanics with [Dr. Tim Higham](https://biomechanics.ucr.edu/) at UC Riverside.

  <br/><img src='/images/jaden_nurseshark.png'>